Jeremiah-Freeman/Final-Pizza-Project/README.md

 ## Known Bugs

-Everything works accept the total is not calculated and displayed.
+Everything works accept the total is not displayed

 ## Support and contact details